Susan Miner

-President’s Message - Summer 2025
+President’s Message - Winter 2025

 Again, I repeat, THANK YOU to all the volunteers who have worked to create activities for all of us to enjoy!
 Remember, if it is not fun we don’t want to do it.
 This is fun!